 Autopoietic systems reduce environmental complexity—narrow the range of potential stimuli—in order to solve problems.
-And is doing so, systems build up their own internal complexity—or, one might say, their resources for survival.
+And is doing so, systems build up their own internal complexity—or, one might say, enhance their survival resources within a particular environment.
 As Luhmann puts it,

 Many cities are, of course, built on a grid design for this reason.
 The grid restricts automobile and pedestrian movement while enhancing the efficiency of movement.
 Scoppa, Bawazir, & Alawadi (2018) analyzed the walkability of ten “superblocks” in Abu Dhabi and found that a complex network of the narrow alleyways, or sikkak, “make remarkable contributions to the walkability of superblocks.
 In particular, sikkak turn many of the fragmented networks which characterize Abu Dhabi’s superblocks into highly efficient layouts which resemble dense orthogonal grids” (p.
 367).
 Efficiency is often desirable; however, grids are often cages.
 Furthermore, the need to maintain or increase efficiency places a burden on traffic engineers, social engineers, and all kinds of grid-makers.